MartinoCimarosti/masscan-screenshot/README.md

 # masscan-screenshot

-Utility to make screenshots out of masscan json output I made this in a couple hours and have no intention to mantain or update it
+Utility to make screenshots out of masscan json output.

+I made this in a couple hours and have no intention to mantain or update it

 This project is designed to facilitate the visualization of data from Masscan JSON output.